jariz/ChannelBot/README.md

 #ChannelBot
 ChannelBot is a simple bot that posts the latest videos from a certain set of channels to a certain set of subreddits.
-What's special about it is that **most of it's configuration goes trough reddit's PM system.**
+What's special about it is that **most of it's configuration goes through reddit's PM system.**
 ##Setup
 1. Install PHP, on debian/ubuntu:  ```sudo apt-get install php5-cli curl libcurl3 libcurl3-dev php5-curl```
 On other distributions/platforms: google is your friend.